 Stonehurst Farm located at Stone and Guinea roads, the last working farm in Dunbarton, has been continuously owned and operated by the Stone family since 1809.
-An effort is underway to preserve the farm as open space and we need your help!
+An effort has successfully preserved the farm as open space and we thank you for your help!

-The campaign to protect this land is spearheaded by Friends of the Stone Farm, which includes the Dunbarton Conservation Commission, Dunbarton Congregational Church and Five Rivers Conservation Trust.
+The campaign to protect this land was successfully completed by Friends of the Stone Farm, which includes the Dunbarton Conservation Commission, Dunbarton Congregational Church and Five Rivers Conservation Trust.
 More details ...